jkinda/cornet-fenics/examples/modal_analysis_dynamics/cantilever_modal.py.rst

  eigensolver = SLEPcEigenSolver(K, M)
  eigensolver.parameters['problem_type'] = 'gen_hermitian'
- eigensolver.parameters["spectrum"] = "smallest real"
  eigensolver.parameters['spectral_transform'] = 'shift-and-invert'
  eigensolver.parameters['spectral_shift'] = 0.

 The problem type is specified to be a generalized eigenvalue problem with Hermitian matrices.
-By default, SLEPc computes the largest eigenvalues, here we instead look for the smallest eigenvalues (they should all be real).
-To improve convergence of the eigensolver for finding the smallest eigenvalues (by default it computes the largest ones), a spectral transform is performed using the keyword ``shift-invert`` i.e. the original problem is transformed into an equivalent problem with eigenvalues given by :math:`\dfrac{1}{\lambda - \sigma}` instead of :math:`\lambda` where :math:`\sigma` is the value of the spectral shift.
+By default, SLEPc computes the largest eigenvalues.
+Here we instead look for the smallest eigenvalues (they should all be real).
+A spectral transform is therefore performed using the keyword ``shift-invert`` i.e. the original problem is transformed into an equivalent problem with eigenvalues given by :math:`\dfrac{1}{\lambda - \sigma}` instead of :math:`\lambda` where :math:`\sigma` is the value of the spectral shift.